FAQGURU/FAQGURU/topics/en/c.md

 * https://www.guru99.com/c-sharp-interview-questions.html

 [[↑] Back to top](#C%23)
 ### What is the difference between dynamic type variables and object type variables?
-(Senior)

 Dynamic types are similar to object types except that type checking for object type variables takes place at compile time, whereas that for the dynamic type variables takes place at run time.